octavosystems/meta-octavo-osd62/README.md

 # IV.
 Powering your OSD62-PM-BRK board
 1. Connect USB to UART adapter to Host machine USB port
 2. Connect UART side of the USB to UART adapter to UART header(JP1) of OSD62-PM-BRK
-3. Connect accessories: Camera/Display.
-Note that the display comes with it's own power supply.
-Display needs to be powered separately from the board
-4. Bring-up a terminal application(Putty/Minicom/picocom) on host machine for the USB to UART adapter:
+3. Bring-up a terminal application(Putty/Minicom/picocom) on host machine for the USB to UART adapter:
    ```
    picocom -b 115200 /dev/ttyUSB[x]
    ```
-5. Use a USB-C cable to connect the host machine to OSD62-PM-BRK
+4. Use a USB-C cable to connect the host machine to OSD62-PM-BRK
-6. Bootlogs should appear on the terminal application
+5. Bootlogs should appear on the terminal application
-7. Board login username: "root".
+6. Board login username: "root".
 No password is set for this user.
-8. Start your application development!
+7. Start your application development!

 For technical support, please visit: https://octavosystems.com/forums/